 You must have a job offer from a U.S. company or organization to apply for an H-1B visa.
 If you are a business owner, you will need to set up an entity within your company that controls your employment.
 That entity must file the petition on your behalf.
 Learn more in these top filing tips.

 Purchasing premium processing only reduces the processing time for your I-129 petition.
+Once receipt is confirmed by USCIS, the processing time is reduced to 15 days.
 It does not make you cap-exempt, nor does it guarantee you a spot in the lottery.
-If your petition happens to be selected, then your start date will still be October 1, 2024, like all other applicants.
+If your petition happens to be selected, then your start date will still be October 1, 2025, like all other applicants.

 You must have at minimum a U.S. bachelor's (four-year) degree or its equivalent to qualify for the H-1B visa.
 Regarding work experience, three years of working is equal to one year of university.
 For example, if you had six years of work experience plus two years of college, you could qualify if your work experience and the degree are relevant to your occupational title.